ocefpaf/2019-DMAC/slides/slides.md

 WARNING: This list is not comprehensive!
 Also, we are not expecting any action from ASA-RPS!
-The goal is to identify what tools here are important to the IOOS community!
+The goal is to identify what tools here are useful to the IOOS community!

 # Other Tools (ASA-RPS) list